A Timeline of Vermeer's Life - 1641-1652

 DUTCH PAINTING

-Jan Steen and Gabriel Metsu are founder members of the painter's guild in Leiden.
+Jan Steen and Gabriel Metsu are founder members of the painter's guild in Leiden which breaks with the St Luke Guild dominated by artisans.

-Jacob van Ruisdael enters the painter's guild of Haarlem.
-His masterful compositions, meticulous draftsmanship, and thick impasto made quiet subjects such as trees or the flat Dutch countryside into deep sources of contemplation.
-Though earlier Dutch artists used trees merely as decorative compositional devices, Ruisdael imbued them with forceful personalities.
+Jacob van Ruisdael, perhaps the finest Dutch landscape painter, enters the painter's guild of Haarlem.
+He is known for his masterful compositions, meticulous draftsmanship, and thick impasto which lend a profound tranquility to his carefully chosen scenes.
+Though earlier Dutch artists used trees as decorative compositional devices, Ruisdael imbued them with forceful personalities.
 Similarly, the vast, clouded skies looming over low, distant horizons inject tension into his panoramic landscapes.
-In addition to making seven hundred paintings and one hundred drawings, Ruisdael received a medical degree in 1676 and probably pursued a successful second career as a surgeon.
+In addition to making seven hundred paintings and one hundred drawings, Ruisdael receives a medical degree in 1676 and probably pursues a successful second career as a surgeon.

 EUROPEAN PAINTING &